Everything Bagel Babka

 A babka just isn’t a babka without a layer of swirly filling, right?
 Right!

 So for our everything bagel babka, we’re going to fill it with the most natural pairing: cream cheese!
-Spread a layer of softened cream cheese across the top, sprinkle on (a very, very generous handful of) your everything bagel seasoning, and roll it on up.
+Spread a layer of softened cream cheese across the top, sprinkle on (a very, very generous handful of) your everything bagel seasoning, and roll it up.

 You could make it a whole meal and roll some pastrami right up in there!
-(Someone remind me to do this ASAP.
-A schmear of mustard, thinly sliced pastrami, a sprinkle of caraway seeds.
+(Someone please remind me to do this ASAP.
+A schmear of mustard, thinly sliced pastrami, and a sprinkle of caraway seeds.
 YES PLEASE.)

 Eat Plain… or with Cream Cheese